 Introduction to Jewellery Making - Level 1

 This beginner class introduces students to traditional jewellery making techniques.
-Methods such as sawing, piercing, forming, hammering, printing, soldering and etching will be demonstrated.
+Methods such as sawing and piercing, forming, hammering, printing, soldering and ring making will be demonstrated.
 You will learn to use a variety of specialized tools to create rings, earrings, and pendants of your own design.
-Students can expect to walk away with 6-8 pieces of completed work.
+Students can expect to walk away with 6 pieces of completed work.
 15 Grams of Sterling Silver are provided.
 Additional materials are available for purchase, but are rarely needed in this class.

 This course is 6 weeks in length, running consecutively on the day listed below from 11:30am-2:30pm, or 6:30pm-9:30pm.
 Our evening class is proudly partnered with Conestoga College Continuing Education.
 The Fee for Introduction to Jewellery Making is $300 + HST.